airvzxf/archlinux-optional-packages/README.md

 # ArchLinux: Optional packages

-It is a command-line tool to get the optional dependencies from some specific package using pacman.
+Command-line tool that get the optional dependencies from some specific package using pacman.
 Furthermore, you can install it in your Arch Linux.

 ## INFORMATION